 What was your academic background before coming to the Soc-Org Psych Program at TC?

-I completed my B.A. in American Studies and Psychology at Barnard College, Columbia University.
-After graduating in 2015, I worked in leadership consulting at Russell Reynolds Associates, a global executive search and leadership advisory firm, for 3 years.
+I obtained my B.A. in American Studies and Psychology from Barnard College, Columbia University in 2015.
+I then worked in leadership consulting at Russell Reynolds Associates, a global executive search and leadership advisory firm.

 Why did you choose the Soc-Org Psych Program at TC?